juniversal/juniversal.github.io/index.markdown

 ### JUniversal makes Java truly cross platform ###

 Writing the same code from scratch for every platform is a pain & inefficient.
 There must be a better way.
-JUniversal lets you write code in Java and take that code to places you never thought it could go.
+JUniversal lets you write code in Java (like you probably already do if you develop for Android) and take that code to places you never thought it could go.
 It's primarily targetted to sharing code across mobile apps, but the technology can extend to non-mobile scenarios as well.

 ### Here's how it works